Azure/azure-docs-sdk-java/docs-ref-conceptual/overview.md

 Create and manage Azure resources from your Java applications using the [Azure management libraries for Java](java-sdk-azure-get-started.md).
 Use these libraries to build your own Azure automation tools and services.

-For example, the to create a Linux VM in an existing Azure resource group:
+For example, to create a Linux VM in an existing Azure resource group:

 ```java
 VirtualMachine linuxVM = azure.virtualMachines().define("myAzureVM")